What types of grants does the Coalition for Family Building offer?

 When will I be notified whether I receive a grant?

-We anticipate notifying applicants of grant decisions in September 2020.
+We anticipate notifying applicants of grant decisions in September of the grant making year.
 The entire grant process is managed by volunteer staff, and we take these decisions very seriously.
 Therefore, we do not rush this process.
 Recipients who are awarded grants will receive an email and a phone call.
 Please include the best number to reach you at on your application.
 Applicants that did not receive a grant will be notified by email.

 Do I have to share my story publicly if I win a grant?